How much do solar panels cost? The golden question.

 Baseline costs are fixed, meaning the more solar energy you can stack on top of them, the lower your $/W will be and the better value you will get for your investment in solar panels.

 Installation time plays a major role too.
-There will always be a set amount of fixed installation time for setting up, unloading materials, and cleaning up.
-The time it takes to install 24 solar panels is roughly identical to the time it takes to install 22 modules which means for the same amount of fixed/labour cost you get more power and a lower $/W.
+There will always be a set amount of fixed installation time for setting up,unloading materials, and cleaning up.
+The time it takes to install 28 solar panels is roughly identical to the time it takes to install 26 modules which means for the same amount of fixed/labour cost you get more power and a lower $/W.

 These are the reasons why the $/W significantly drops as the size of your array increases.
-The graph below gives a general representation of solar costs vs system capacity.
+The graph above gives a general representation of solar costs vs system capacity.

 Granted, there are many other factors that play into this.
-If you live far away, there may be more travel costs, or similarly, if you need some electrical work to safely install the solar power system then there might be additional costs as well (Kuby Energy is a licensed electrical contractor and will always ensure the proper devices are installed according to or beyond the Canadian Electrical Code standards).
+If you live far away from major centres, there may be more travel costs, or similarly, if you need some electrical work to safely install the solar power system then there might be additional costs as well.

-Is the same trend true for solar for businesses?
+Is the same trend true for solar panels for businesses?

 Commercial solar systems follow the same general trends and guidelines as shown above in the residential solar cost breakdown.
 The key difference is that commercial solar arrays are generally quite a bit bigger, ranging from 15kW to 250kW+.

 As you can imagine, the price continues to drop as the scale increases.
-Large systems may actually drop to around $2.00/W fully installed.
+Large systems may drop to < $1.50/W fully installed.